-The exact cause of TMD is often unclear.
-Possible causes include:
+The cause of TMD is often not clear.
+It may be due to:

-- Faulty alignment between the upper and lower teeth
+- The upper and lower teeth not being in line

 - Disturbed movement of the jaw joint

-- Arthritis or similar inflammatory process in the joint
+- Arthritis or a swelling in the joint

-- Excess or limited motion of the joint
+- Too much or not enough motion of the joint

 TMD may cause:

-- Pain may be worse with chewing, yawning, or opening the mouth
+- Pain that may be worse with chewing, yawning, or opening and closing the mouth

 - Clicking, popping, or grating sounds with movement of the jaw